 If you find yourself with spindly, leggy tomato plants that don't look as strong and hearty as you would like, it may be the way you are putting the tomato plant in the ground that causes this problem.
 By simply planting them as deep as you possibly can your plant will thrive.
-Learn the science behind this as well as the two methods for deep planting.
+There are two methods for deep planting that you can choose from.

 The Science Behind Deep Planting